 - Elite Model Look

-Steps to become a commercial model in Nigeria.
+Steps on how to become a commercial model in Nigeria.

 1. Know Requirements for Commercial Modeling